Decision intelligence for real operating calls.

 3–8%

-Margin lost to disconnected pricing and promotion cycles
+Margin lost to disconnected pricing and promotion decisions

-Promotions launched into supply constraints.
-Price changes made without checking the promotion calendar.
+Promotions run into supply constraints.
+Price changes happen without checking campaign timing or inventory exposure.

 15–25%